A GUIDE TO BACKYARD DEER FEEDING

 As active conservationist of Ontario’s northeast, assisting deer populations during difficult months is both fun and beneficial.
 Maintaining a small backyard feeder has offered me an intimate glimpse into whitetail behaviour, rarely seen, and made for great photo opportunities.
 Good luck with your own backyard whitetail feeding.
 Our deer friends thank you.

-6 thoughts on “A GUIDE TO BACKYARD DEER FEEDING”
+6 Replies to “A GUIDE TO BACKYARD DEER FEEDING”

 1. The deer are coming to eat sun flower seeds.
 Is this good or bad for them.
 The come up on the deck where the feeders are and eat the peanut butter and sunflower seeds the fall or are with in reach.